JHS-Sujel/CRUD-operation-Laravel-/README.md

 # CRUD-operation-Laravel-

 This is a simple laravel 8 CRUD app.
+If you are new in Laravel 8 and looking for a step by step project for Laravel 8 CRUD projectapp then this project will help you to learn how to make a complete CRUD application using Laravel 8.
+Before starting we have to check our system requirement is okay to use Laravel 8.
+The Laravel 8 minimum requirements are listed below so that you can confirm either your system is okay or not to install Laravel 8 project for making a Laravel 8 CRUD application.

 CRUD stands for Create, Read, Update and Delete which are operations needed in most data-driven apps that access and work with data from a database.
 In this example, we'll see how to impelement the CRUD operations in Laravel 8/7 against a MySQL database.

+---

+#Steps for making Laravel 8 CRUD

+- Step 01: Install Laravel 8
+- Step 02: Database Configuration
+- Step 03: Make model & migration
+- Step 04: Make controller
+- Step 05: Define routes
+- Step 06: Make views

 ---